Advisory Committee on Socially Responsible Investing

 A Sustainable Community

-American University incorporates sustainability into its campus culture.
+American University seeks to create a culture of sustainability on campus.
 The university demonstrates its values through its commitment to social responsibility, service, and an active pursuit of sustainability.
 This commitment is evidenced by a wide range of initiatives, including:

-In 2010, the university made a commitment to become Carbon Neutral by 2020.
-In 2018, AU became the first urban campus and research university to achieve carbon neutrality – two years ahead of its goal.
-AU was able to achieve this accomplishment by improving its efficiencies on campus and within its buildings.
-Read more about AU’s carbon neutrality.
+- Carbon Neutrality: In 2018, AU became the first urban campus and research university to achieve carbon neutrality – two years ahead of its goal.
+AU achieved this milestone by reducing emissions, improving efficiencies on campus, investing in renewable energy, and utilizing strategic carbon offsets.

-American University received the Airlie property as a gift in 2016.
+The Farm at Airlie: American University received the Airlie property as a gift in 2016.
 It has since made investments on the property to maximize its benefits for the university community.
 Airlie’s property offers a wide range of cross-disciplinary, experiential learning opportunities, as well as farm-to-table produce for main campus.
-Read more about AU at Airlie.
+Learn more about AU at Airlie.